Data Protection Act 1998 (DPA) and General Data Protection Act (GDPR) 2018

 These acts establish rights for individuals whose personal data is processed by a third party.
 Any organisation which processes information about living individuals is a data controller for the purposes of the Act and must process personal data fairly and lawfully.
 In Any event, as a data controller, is required by the Act to ensure that individual data subjects are aware of how their personal data is collected, how it may be used, the purpose/purposes for processing that data and to whom, if anybody, that data may be disclosed

-The Data Processor for Beggars Fair is David Vane (DP) and the Data Controller (DC) is the Chair of the committee.
+The Data Processor (DP) for Beggars Fair is David Vane and the Data Controller (DC) is the Chair of the organising team.
 The purpose of this statement is to inform users of this website, which is managed by Beggars Fair, about the information that is collected from them when they visit this site, how this information is used, if it is disclosed and the ways in which we protect users’ privacy

 According to the GDPR guidelines the Beggars Fair has ‘legitimate interest’ in gathering and processing your information for the purpose of organising and marketing the Beggars Fair each year.
 However we wished to offer a full and complete explanation about what we do with your data…

 - What information we might collect about you?

 - How do we collect and use this information?

 - How long will we keep your information?

 - When will we use your details to contact you?